-- Have the enormous burden of lung cancer acknowledged by professional carers, policy makers and the general public
+- have the enormous burden of lung cancer acknowledged by professional carers, policy makers and the public

-- Have access to optimal treatment as suggested by a multi-disciplinary team of medical professionals, which should possess specialist knowledge about lung cancer
+- have access to optimal treatment as suggested by a multi-disciplinary team of medical professionals, who should possess specialist knowledge about lung cancer

 - have their voice heard in corridors of power as evidenced by the allocation of an equitable portion of available funds to lung cancer research and treatment